 4-5.
 Leave Your Resort, But Not to Visit Another One

-Our resort was fantastic, but our off-site excursions were even better, and offered us experiences that can’t be achieved from a lounge chair.
-Take advantage of the trips that your resort offers or check Viator* for excursions that you can book directly.
-And by the way, we saved 10% by booking directly on the Scape Park website using their coupon code!
+Our resort was fantastic, but our off-site excursions were even better and offered us experiences that can’t be achieved from a lounge chair.
+Take advantage of the trips that your resort offers, or check Viator* for excursions that you can book directly.
+And, by the way, we saved 10% by booking directly on the Scape Park website using their coupon code!

-Now… we didn’t stay at the same resort as the wedding which we were invited.
+Now… we didn’t stay at the same resort as the wedding to which we were invited.
 No big deal, we thought.
 We’d book a taxi, enjoy the wedding, and take it from there.
 The only part of that plan that happened was that we enjoyed the wedding.
-EVERY, and I mean EVERY, resort in Punta Cana charges a resort day pass, usually separated by full day, afternoon, or evening prices, and conveniently in US dollars.
+EVERY, and I mean EVERY, resort in Punta Cana charges a resort day pass, usually separated by full-day, afternoon, or evening prices, and conveniently in US dollars.

 And that’s one of the more modestly priced day passes.
 We had our taxi driver come back at a prearranged time so we didn’t overstay our overpriced welcome.
-We, and a few other wedding guests, were blind sighted, but fortunately, our resort warned us when we checked in the day before, so we were able to compose ourselves and spare our family from the shock of having to shell out extra for their nuptials.
+We, and a few other wedding guests, were blind-sighted, but fortunately, our resort warned us when we checked in the day before, so we were able to compose ourselves and spare our family from the shock of having to shell out extra for their nuptials.

 *Viator is not a sponsor.
-I've only had positive experiences using their app, but use at your own discretion.
+I've only had positive experiences using their app, but use it at your own discretion.

 6. Don’t Haggle

-Okay, I know this goes against every other piece of travel advice to Punta Cana but hear me out.
+Okay, I know this goes against every other piece of travel advice to Punta Cana, but hear me out.
 If you’re lucky enough to be able to leisurely travel, now’s not the time to haggle with the people of an impoverished country.
-Many Dominicans count on tourism for their livelihoods, so if the price seems reasonable enough for what you’re purchasing, especially if you’re off resort, just buy it.
+Many Dominicans count on tourism for their livelihoods, so if the price seems reasonable enough for what you’re purchasing, especially if you’re off the resort, just buy it.
 Be gracious, and when you’re done tip your tour guides.

 7. Print Your Boarding Pass

-This was such a small thing that was easily remedied, but hey, didn’t I say that I’m a type A vacation planner?
-This is my gift to the rest of you type A vacation planners.
+This was such a small thing that was easily remedied, but hey, didn’t I say that I’m a type-A vacation planner?
+This is my gift to the rest of you type-A vacation planners.

 You’re welcome and de nada. ;-)